michelp/metagration/README.md

 metagration is a script defined entirely within the database, there is no external migration tool or language.

-The process in the forward direction is that you add your metagration scripts, then you run `metagration.run()` from any database client.
-Now your database is up to date.

-Metagration scripts are what move the database from one revision to the next.
-Forward metagration runs the "up" script, and backward metagration runs the "down" script to undo the "up" operation.
+Metagration `script`s are what move the database from one revision to the next.
+Forward metagration runs the "up" procedure, and backward metagration runs the "down" procedure to undo the "up" operation.
-Scripts can be written in *any* supported stored procedure language.
+Script procedures can be written in *any* supported stored procedure language.
 Metagration strictly enforces the revision order of the scripts applied.

 Metagration comes with a simple create function for writing fast up and down scripts in plpgsql, which often look exactly like their SQL
 counterparts:

     # SELECT metagration.new_script(
-          'create table public.foo (id bigserial)',
+          'CREATE TABLE public.foo (id bigserial)',
-          'drop table public.foo'
+          'DROP TABLE public.foo'
           );
      new_script
     --------